addhe/infrabot-nlp/PRODUCT_REQUIREMENT_DOCUMENT.md

     *   Local tool execution (e.g., shell commands) should be near-instantaneous.
 *   **NFR1.2 Reliability**:
     *   The application should handle API errors gracefully (e.g., network issues, invalid API keys) and provide informative messages to the user.
+    *   The application should attempt to fall back to alternative methods (e.g., CLI commands) when API operations fail.
+    *   All operations must include comprehensive error handling with user-friendly error messages.
     *   The application should be stable and not crash unexpectedly.
 *   **NFR1.3 Usability**:
     *   The CLI should be intuitive and easy to learn.
-    *   Error messages should be clear and actionable.
+    *   Error messages should be clear, actionable, and specific to the operation being performed.
+    *   User feedback should be provided for long-running operations.
     *   Documentation (`README.md`, etc.) should be comprehensive.
 *   **NFR1.4 Security**:
     *   API keys must be handled securely, not hardcoded, and primarily managed through environment variables or git-ignored `.env` files.